 In this article, as a simple server-side logic execution example, the following contents will be set and implemented without using the Function Execution function.

---Execute the command to delete all data in the specified region (that is, execute Regoin # clear
+--Execute the command to delete all data in the specified region (that is, execute Regoin # clear) only once on any cache server node in the cluster, no return value

 The logic is executed on the server side without using the Function Execution function by the following mechanism.

-is that the former basically allows all the assigned cache servers to react and the command to be executed twice.
+refid = REPLICATED_PROXY) put --key is not used, so any value CacheWriter that was previously assigned to the Command region on the server side.Here, the reason for using CacheWriter instead of the commonly used CacheListner is that the former basically allows all the assigned cache servers to react and the command to be executed twice.
 This is because the latter runs on one of the granted cache servers, whereas it is sexual.

 For reference, the execution image diagram is posted below.

-As a policy, assuming that a class is prepared individually for each command, the following command interface is defined in order to standardize the logic for executing commands with CacheWriter
+As a policy, assuming that a class is prepared individually for each command, the following command interface is defined in order to standardize the logic for executing commands with CacheWriter.

 Command.java